all-contributors/allcontributors.org/src/content/docs/project/maintain.md

 **Note:** If the contributor is already listed for that contribution type (e.g., they're already in the table for `bug`), you don't need to add them again.

 ## Need Help with Reviews?

-- Ping maintainers who've been active on related issues
+* Ping maintainers who've been active on related issues
-- As a last resort, carefully ping the `@maintainers` team
+* As a last resort, carefully ping the `@maintainers` team

----

-*Remember: This process helps us maintain code quality while keeping things moving.
+Remember, this process helps us maintain code quality while keeping things moving.
 When in doubt, ask for a second opinion!
-And also, be sure to always follow our Code of Conduct*
+And also, be sure to always follow our Code of Conduct.